joshuadavidnelson/disable-blog/readme.txt

 2. **I want to delete my posts and comments.** Deactivate the plugin, delete your posts (which will delete related comments), and delete any tags or categories you might want to remove as well.
 Then reactivate the plugin to hide everything.

 == Changelog ==

+= 0.4.5 =
+* Remove the functionality hiding the Settings > Writing admin page, allow this option to be re-enabled via the older filter.
+This page used to be entirely related to posts, but is also used to select the editor type (Gutenberg vs Classic).
+* Correct misspelled dwpb_redirect_options_tools filter.

 = 0.4.4 =
 * Hide the Settings > Writing menu item, which shows up with Disable Comments enabled everywhere.
 Thanks to @dater for identifying.